 Knee pain symptoms can include:

-Dr. D’Souza specializes in nonsurgical treatments that decrease your knee pain and help increase your mobility.
-Depending on the cause of your pain, he may recommend guided physical therapy to improve strength and flexibility.
+Our medical team specializes in nonsurgical treatments that decrease your knee pain and help increase your mobility.
+Depending on the cause of your pain, they may recommend guided physical therapy to improve strength and flexibility.

 It may also be time for changes in exercise habits, i.e. moving from running and other high-impact activities to swimming, cycling, and other knee-friendly activities.
 Weight loss can also help reduce pain by relieving stress and strain on knee joints.

-For nerve pain that’s affecting your knees, Dr. D’Souza often recommends combined electrochemical therapy (CET).
-This innovative treatment uses anesthetic nerve blocks and gentle electrical signals applied to the affected nerves to significantly reduce pain and other symptoms associated with damaged and irritated nerves.
+For nerve pain that’s affecting your knees, our team often recommends combined electrochemical therapy (CET).
+This innovative treatment uses a Pharmaceutical Grade Nutrient Blend and gentle electrical signals applied to the affected areas to significantly reduce pain and other symptoms associated with damaged and irritated nerves.